-- U.S. Public Birth Record showing birth in one of the 50 states, District of Columbia, American Territories, or Guam - U.S. birth certificate or data match with a State Vital Statistics Agency - Certification of Report of Birth (DS-1350) - Consular Report of Birth Abroad of a Citizen of the U.S. (FS-240) - Certification of Birth Abroad (FS-545) - U.S. Citizen Identification Card (I-197 or the prior version I-179) - American Indian Card (I-872) with the classification "KIC" (issued by U.S. Department of Homeland Security to identify U.S. citizen members of the Texas Band of Kickapoos living near the U.S./Mexico border) - Collective Naturalization document/Northern Mariana Identification Card (I-873). - Final Adoption Decree (showing child's name and U.S. birthplace) - Evidence of civil service employment by the U.S. government - Official Military Record (showing a U.S. birthplace) - Federal or state census record showing U.S. citizenship indicating a U.S. birthplace - Tribal census record for Seneca Indian Tribe or from the Bureau of Indian Affairs - Statement signed by the physician or midwife who was in attendance at the time of birth in the U.S.
+- U.S. Public Birth Record showing birth in one of the 50 states; District of Columbia; American Territories; or Guam. - U.S. birth certificate or data match with a State Vital Statistic Agency. - Certification of Report of Birth (DS-1350). - Consular Report of Birth Abroad of a Citizen of the U.S. (FS-240). - Certification of Birth Abroad (FS-545). - U.S. Citizen Identification Card (I-197 or the prior version I-179). - American Indian Card (I-872) with the classification "KIC" (Issued by DHS to identify U.S. citizen members of the Texas Band of Kickapoos living near the US/Mexican border). - Collective Naturalization document/Northern Mariana Identification Card (I-873). - Final Adoption Decree (Showing child's name and U.S. birthplace). - Evidence of civil service employment by the U.S. government. - Official Military Record (Showing a U.S. birthplace). - Federal or state census record showing U.S. citizenship indicating a U.S. birthplace. - Tribal census record for Seneca Indian Tribe or from the Bureau of Indian Affairs. - Statement signed by the physician or midwife who was in attendance at the time of birth. - One of the following documents created at least five years before the application for Medical Assistance showing a U.S. birthplace: